Jkirvesmaki/MongoDBOhte/README.md

-## MERN stack web program
+## Simple app for worker management

-#Ohjelmistokehitysten teknologioita
+Made with MERN stack